-Description This control has been deprecated and no longer has any effect.
+Description This parameter is deprecated and will be removed in a future release.
+This control no longer has any effect.
 In older versions of Xpress, it could be used to influence how much Xpress would write tree search data to the global file in preference to using in-memory data compression. Туре Double Default value 0.5 See also GLOBALFILEUSAGE, TREEMEMORYLIMIT, TREEMEMORYSAVINGTARGET.